GlennChia/SAFMC_2019/README.md

 # 3. Benewake TFmini / TFmini Plus lidar (SERIAL)
 ## 3.1 Connecting with pixHawk
 **Preparing the pixHawk**
 1. At the point of writing this, I tried the firmware version of 3.7.
-It can be found (here)[http://firmware.ardupilot.org/Copter/2019-03/2019-03-11-05:03/Pixhawk1/].
+It can be found [here](http://firmware.ardupilot.org/Copter/2019-03/2019-03-11-05:03/Pixhawk1/).
 I flashed this firmware of PixHawk1, yes 1 on both the pixHawk1 and the pixHawk2
-  - Note: I downloaded the .apj file and used mission planner to upgrade the custom firmware. `Initial set-up` $\rarr$ `Install Firmware` $\rarr$ `Load Custom Firmware`
+  - Note: I downloaded the .apj file and used mission planner to upgrade the custom firmware. `Initial set-up` -> `Install Firmware` -> `Load Custom Firmware`
 2. Connect according to the link provided on the Ardupilot documentation (Electronics)
 Note: Tx to Rx and vice versa
 3. Setting the parameters